Neppington/Neppington.github.io/README.md

 5. Select a theme that you like!
 6. Select **Select theme** once you're satisfied with the layout.

+*refer to the below GIF for a quick demo on selecting a theme:*

 ![theme](https://github.com/Neppington/neppington.github.io/blob/main/theme.gif)

 ### Modifying your site theme and making it your own